ramch22/vmcbook/book/vmconaws/sddc-network-and-security/sddc-network-security.md

 There are a few different options available for group definitions (with additional new ones on the roadmap) within the SDDC.
 When creating groups, keep the following in mind:
 * Anything which is external to a given network within the SDDC (management or compute) may only be referenced by IP.
 Utilize summary addresses as much as possible when defining IP-based groups.
 * Anything native to a given network within the SDDC may be referenced by higher-level constructs such as VM name or security tag.
 Utilize these constructs as much as possible.
 Doing so will make your security policies more resilient to network changes within the SDDC.
 * Security tags provide an excellent tool for defining security policy.
-Put some serious though into standardizing your tagging scheme.
+Put some serious thought into standardizing your tagging scheme.
 A common approach is to assume a "lego brick" model for tags: small, atomic tags which may be combined to effectively classify a workload.
 However, keep the maximum tags-per-VM limit in mind when designing your scheme.

 #### Managing Sections
 DFW utilizes sections as a means of organizing firewall rules.
 Consider organizing sections around your specific business requirements.
 For example, create a section per application or per business unit.
 Always remember that sections are only a means of organizing rules; rules are evaluated top-to-bottom independently of their parent section.